GoogleChrome/web.dev/src/site/content/en/blog/designcember-calculator/index.md

 ## The challenge

-I am a kid of the 1980s.
-A thing that was all the rage back when I was in highschool were solar calculators.
+I'm a kid of the 1980s.
+A thing that was all the rage back when I was in high school were solar calculators.
 We were all given a
 [TI-30X SOLAR](https://en.wikipedia.org/wiki/TI-30#/media/File:TI-30X_SOLAR,_2.jpg) by the school,
 and I have fond memories of us benchmarking our calculators against each other by calculating the